slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 agitation -> challenge people to make something that they want to do. agitate more than irritate.

-> *'You don’t convince people by challenging their longest and most firmly held opinions.
+> *"You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
-Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*
+Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp."
+-- Ryan Holiday, The Obstacle Is the Way*
 -->

 We're all in sales.
 To sell is to deal with objections.